shaboo42/shaboo42/README.md

 ## About Me:
 Hi there, I'm Shabnam  🐱‍👤

-A passionate full-stack developer with expertise in Java programming, front-end(HTML, CSS, JavaScript) and back-end (Node.js and Express) technologies, skilled in SQL and NoSQL databases and an avid Anime enthusiast.
+A Full-stack developer with expertise in Java programming, front-end(HTML, CSS, JavaScript) and back-end (Spring Framework, Node.js and Express) technologies, skilled in MySQL and MongoDb databases and an avid Anime enthusiast.

 ## 🌐 Socials: